dailocvu/iamkryonics.github.io/README.md

 - Build with Three.JS and styling with CSS.
 - You can visit the link above to see my portfolio.

-Inspired by ilithya project on codepen.io [Link](https://codepen.io/ilithya/pen/KKPejPK).
+Inspired by ilithya's project on codepen.io [Link](https://codepen.io/ilithya/pen/KKPejPK).

 Version 20210920